jeffcnz/Hilltop/README.md

 ###hilltopDsMeasListFull
 Takes an xml document from a Hilltop MeasurementList at a Site request.
 Returns a dataframe of all of the datasource and measurement information combined.
+_Occasional issues with some datasources and measurements, hilltopMeasInfoListExtra is another option._

+###hilltopMeasInfoListExtra
+_Helper function._
+Takes an xml document from a Hilltop MeasurementList at a Site request.
+Returns a dataframe of the measurement information and some datasource information.
+Similar to hilltopDsMeasListFull, but with limited datasource information.

 ###hilltopValueHelper
 _Helper function_